MASLD/MASH Biomarkers: FIB-4, ELF, PRO-C3, MRI-PDFF

 Introduction: Why Biomarkers Dictate MASH Drug Discovery

 Non-Alcoholic Fatty Liver Disease (NAFLD) has been redefined globally as Metabolic dysfunction-Associated Steatotic Liver Disease (MASLD).
 Consequently, NASH has transitioned to MASH.
+For the background of this renaming and a side-by-side comparison of the four frameworks (NAFLD / MAFLD / MASLD / MetALD), see MASLD vs MAFLD vs NASH/MASH: Nomenclature & Criteria Guide.

 The history of MASH/NASH drug development has been a continuous battle against the invasive gold standard: the liver biopsy.
 The central challenges are: "How do we reduce painful biopsies fraught with sampling errors?" and "How do we accurately identify patients with clinically significant fibrosis (F2-F3) who truly need pharmacotherapy?"
 To solve these, the development of Non-Invasive Tests (NITs) has accelerated explosively.